tshelburne/redux-batched-actions/README.md

 ### Middleware integration

 You can add a middleware to dispatch each of the bundled actions.
 This can be used if other middlewares are listening for one of the bundled actions to be dispatched.
-**Note:** Only the middlewares *before* the batch middleware will recieve each of the bundled actions.
+**Note:** Only the middlewares *before* the batch middleware will receive each of the bundled actions. *All* middlewares will receive the batch action.

 ```js
 const store = createStore(